lindhe/datx02-16-09-visionlocalization/README.md

 Requirements
 ============

+Please be sure that you have the latest update to your Linux system and that all build-essentials are installed.

-Currently, apriltags-cpp requires the following to build:
+GulliView requires the following to build:

-  * OpenCV >= 2.3
+  * OpenCV >= 2.3 (2.4.8 is now out and stable)
-  * GLUT or freeglut (optional, used for test program)
+  * GLUT or freeglut (freeglut3-dev)
-  * Cairo (optional, used to print tags)
+  * Cairo (libcairo2-dev)
-  * CGAL (optional, used for new quad detection algorithm)
+  * 32bit libraries (if using 64-bit machine --> la32-libs)

 You must have cmake installed to build the software as well.